 Appropriate validation procedures are applied during the whole production process of statistics, and they are in line with rules provided by Eurostat, i.e. starting from selection of respondents to compiling indices and transmission to Eurostat.

 Data validation system incorporates many tools for data control, estimation and imputation, e.g. reports on data completeness and program procedures applied for error checking.
 The detailed completeness reports are essential tools in analysis of non-response as well as organizational and localization changes taking place in the reporting units.
+Validation procedures are applied on the level of individual respondents and on aggregated level as well as before data transmission to Eurostat.

 Data validation on the level of individual respondents is based on:

-• Special program procedures used for errors checking when data are inserted to the system (logical -computing control) – these procedures help to avoid errors at the stage of data collection what is essential for final data results.
+Special program procedures used for errors checking when data are inserted to the system (logical -computing control) – these procedures help to avoid errors at the stage of data collection what is essential for final data results;

-• Information given by an unit on the reasons of substantial difference in the level of data reported in the current period as compared to the equivalent data for the previous period (e.g. cancellation of all previously-issued invoices, correction of invoices, reducing/increasing the number of orders, employee dismissals).
+Information given by an unit on the reasons of substantial difference in the level of data reported in the current period as compared to the equivalent data for the previous period (e.g. cancellation of all previously-issued invoices, correction of invoices, reducing/increasing the number of orders, employee dismissals).

 In the case of any doubts about data correctness there is a direct contact with an unit in order to explain outliers.

 Data validation on aggregated level is conducted both by the Regional Statistical Office responsible for the survey as well as by the authorial departments of Statistics Poland.
 The quality of aggregated data is monitored at least on three-digit level of NACE Rev.2 and on NUTS 2 level.
 Both the values and dynamics are compared with previous month and corresponding month of the previous year.
 Any discrepancies are scrutinized before dissemination of national indices.
+Validation procedures are also performed before data transmission to Eurostat.
+The structured data files in SDMX format are created and data assigned to the codes are checked in detail.
+In case of significant data revisions, for example when the base year changes, the whole time series are submitted to validation procedure.

 The most of STS indicators are surveyed on the same monthly questionnaire (DG-1) what means that validation procedures are quite consistent.